Current Cyclone Generation Probability

 FAQ's, Glossaries, & Educational Information

 Sites About Hurricanes

-For US weather conditions, enter your city and state on this page: http://www.noaa.gov/
+For US weather forecasts and conditions, enter your city and state on this page: http://www.weather.gov/

 This is a computer generated product.
 It is an interesting product, but the percentages might be very incorrect.
 The images on the main page are very interesting to determine trends however.